 Waterfall Spill Rocks are the rocks that water cascades off of in a waterfall or water garden.
 You can use one spill rock or a cascade of spill rocks to direct water down and into the pond.
+They are a group of landscape stone that are just one way we can help with your water garden stone needs.
 Spill rocks can also be used as fake waterfall tiers in a dry stream bed landscape.
 Spill rocks are sometimes flat and sometimes very mounded, but all are chosen at Wicki Stone for their potential to allow water to run off their surfaces.
 We carry an extensive selection of spill rocks at Wicki Stone.

 Waterfall Spill Rock Examples In Our Stone Yard